Continuing Professional Development

 Join us on Wednesday, March 8, 2023 for a virtual lunchtime workshop on legal drafting in family law.

-Chair: Maria Golarz, research lawyer, Lam Family Law and FLAO Board Member
+Chair: Maria Golarz, research lawyer, Lam Family Law and FLA Board Member

 Speakers: